4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 The deal settles thousands of lawsuits

-This settlement resolves thousands of civil lawsuits filed against the firms beginning in 2014 by local and state governments as well as Native American tribes nationwide.
+This settlement resolves thousands of civil lawsuits filed against the companies beginning in 2014 by local and state governments as well as Native American tribes nationwide.

 "The settlement will provide thousands of communities across the United States with up to approximately $19.5 billion over 18 years," the drug distributors said in their statement.

-AmerisourceBergen will pay $6.1 billion, Cardinal Health $6 billion and McKesson $7.4 billion.
+AmerisourceBergen will pay $6.1 billion, Cardinal Health will pay $6 billion and McKesson, $7.4 billion.

 Broad outlines of the deal were first unveiled in July 2021 but the companies said they wouldn't accept the settlement unless enough governments agreed to sign on and drop their suits.